Voice Command Module

 See this doc for the latest version.

-In order to avoid inadvertently triggering the robot to respond to voice commands, you can say "Be quiet" to the robot to disable the voice module.
-Such as when you are talking with other people.
+To avoid inadvertently triggering the robot to respond to voice commands, you can say Be quiet to the robot to disable the voice module, such as when talking with others.

-The voice command "climb up" is a challenge for you.
+The voice command Climb-up is a challenge for you.
 You can design the behavior by yourself.
 Then, you can post it on the Petoi Forum Challenge or email support@petoi.com.
 We may adopt it in our official firmware and send you a gift!

 For example, you can share your behavior like this: